alphagov/submit-prototype-kit/schemas/README.md

 * Link to page from Markdown
 * Right column content, additional guidance or content.
 * Allow next to be a URL rather than a page to allow users to go directly to another service
-* Variable substitution, ability to repeat answer back to user as part of another question or statement, and interpolation on label/variable name
+* Variable substitution, functionality to repeat answer back to user as part of another question or statement